 Gender inequality and decent work are also central to our work in India.
 Only around 20% of the people we trained in India in 2018-19 were women.

 Also, many cotton workers face poor working conditions, discrimination and low wages, particularly those from underprivileged, rural communities or migrant families.
 Children, too, may be vulnerable to working in the cotton fields.
-Working with our Implementing Partners, we’re constantly stepping up our efforts to provide high-quality training to both men and women in a way that’s respectful of cultural traditions.
+Working with our Programme Partners, we’re constantly stepping up our efforts to provide high-quality training to both men and women in a way that’s respectful of cultural traditions.
 We’re also working closely with communities, schools and local authorities to help protect workers’ rights, eliminate the risk of child labour and promote the importance of children’s education.

 Watch our video on how Better Cotton Farmers in India are improving their livelihoods.

 Get in touch